DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Enrollment limited to 19 students.

 ### Community Learning Projects
-Our project topic and Hartford-area community learning parter this semester:
+Our project and Hartford-area community learning partner this semester:
 **Affordable Homeownership:** Cori Mackey, Tieasha Gayle, and Bea Santiago of the [Center for Leadership and Justice](https://cljct.org) and its [Urban Suburban Affordables, Inc.](https://cljct.org/what-we-do/housing-initiatives/) (USA) community land trust.
 See [history of this homeownership program](https://cljct.org/history-of-homeownership-initiatives/).
 The CLJ has asked us to help visualize answers to these broad questions:
 1. Where are USA community land trust homes located in the Hartford region, and in what types of neighborhoods?
 2. How have USA homeownership trends and sales prices changed over time?